sustglobal/dev-center/jekyll/csvdatasetguide.md

 The naming convention for the historic risk exposure datasets is as follows: sustglobal_asset_his_risk_{dataset_name}.csv

-In these files, each row corresponds to one asset location, and there are individual columns for each month from Jan 2010 to Dec 2020 for Wildfire (Burned Area Fraction), Inland Flooding and Cyclone exposure.
+In these files, each row corresponds to one asset location, and there are individual columns for each month from Jan 2010 to Dec 2020 for Cyclone exposure; each year from 2001 to 2021 for Wildfire; and each year from 2012 to 2021 for Flooding.

 #### Interpretation
 The example we are looking at here is called `sustglobal_asset_his_risk_MRTG_demo.csv`